boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

     /// avoiding the gas costs of the lock transaction. function priceRequest(ProvingRequest calldata request, bytes calldata clientSignature) external;

-    /// @notice A combined call to `IProofMarket.priceRequest` and `IProofMarket.fulfillBatch`.
+    /// @notice A combined call to `IBoundlessMarket.priceRequest` and `IBoundlessMarket.fulfillBatch`.
     /// The caller should provide the signed request and signature for each unlocked request they
     /// want to fulfill.
 Payment for unlocked requests will go to the provided `prover` address. function priceAndFulfillBatch(